mdarocha/mdarocha.github.io/index.md

 of experience with Azure, and I'm a huge fan of IaC, having a lot of experience with Terraform.

-I'm really love automation  and embracing the DevOps process, writing helper scripts for everything I can.
+I love automation  and embracing the DevOps process, writing helper scripts for everything I can.
 I love having my application builds fully automated and my infrastructure defined in a Git repository :smile:.